What Small Businesses Need to Know About FMLA

 Here’s a brief explanation of the FMLA: an eligible employee can take up to twelve weeks of unpaid leave, in a twelve-month period, and keep their job and group health insurance for a serious medical condition.
 Employees qualify for FMLA due to a family member or personal illness (see the US Department of Labor for specifics).
 In order to be eligible, an employee must have worked for your company for 1,250 hours during the past year.
 Employees do not have to take all twelve weeks at once.
 They can use the time intermittently throughout the year (although this does make a headache for your HR staff).

 Employees working for a small business under 50 people, in the private sector, do not qualify for FMLA.
 The company does not have to offer it.
 Of course, there are some that offer unpaid leave.
 All public sector employees qualify.
-All qualifying employers must provide posters that are displayed in a commonly seen area and given to an employee at the time of hire.
+All qualified companies are required to produce posters that are sent to new hires and displayed in a visible location.

 How Employees Request FMLA Leave